Unsupervised Local Discrimination for Medical Images: Related Work

-Recently, self-supervised representation learning has successfully unlocked the power of raw images to enhance the performance of DNN with zero cost and close the gap to supervised methods \cite{he2020momentum,chen2020simple,wang2021dense}.
-It can be mainly divided into two categories, namely pretext tasks and contrastive learning.
-The main idea of \textbf{pretext tasks} is to design some rules to assign pseudo labels to raw images, and then models will obtain an initial power through training to fit these labels.
-Various surrogate tasks, including rotation predicting \cite{feng2019self}, relative positions predicting \cite{doersch2015unsupervised}, inpainting \cite{pathak2016context}, etc. have been proposed to learn generalized features.
+Contrastive learning is a critical category of self-supervised learning.
+Its core idea is to construct positive/negative pairs based on some similarity measuring rules, and learn a semantic embedding space to map positive pairs closely and negative pairs separately \cite{he2020momentum,chen2020simple,wang2021dense}.
+Through minimizing contrastive loss, such as InfoNCE \cite{van2018representation}, the models are encouraged to learn discriminative features that can be transferred to enhance downstream tasks.
+To construct positive and negative pairs, the early work \cite{hadsell2006dimensionality} was based on datasets with prior knowledge, or manual annotations, and treated images with neighborhood relationships as positive pairs and otherwise as negative pairs.
+More recently, contrastive learning methods based on unlabeled images have been the mainstay, and can be divided into instance-wise contrastive learning \cite{he2020momentum,chen2020simple,wang2021dense} and cluster-wise contrastive learning \cite{caron2020unsupervised,li2020prototypical,li2021contrastive}.

-\textbf{Contrastive learning} is another main variant of self-supervised, which can learn discriminative features by training models to distinguish positive and negative pairs \cite{he2020momentum,chen2020simple,wang2021dense,xie2021propagate}.
-Among contrastive learning methods, framework based on instance-wise discrimination is the mainstay and has achieved milestones in unsupervised representation learning \cite{he2020momentum,chen2020simple}.
-Instance-wise discrimination can be seen as the extension of exemplar-CNN \cite{dosovitskiy2015discriminative}.
-In exemplar-CNN, images of the same instance but with different augmentations are treated as the same category and the discriminative features can be learnt by forcing models to classify them.
-Although this framework can effectively capture semantic features, it is impractical when training with large-scale datasets due to the high computationally demanding caused by adopting a parametric paradigm.
-To address this problem, following instance discrimination methods \cite{wu2018unsupervised,ye2019unsupervised,wang2021dense,xie2021propagate} adopt non-parametric classifier and noise-contrastive estimation to recognize instance with fixed computational cost.
-MoCo \cite{sowrirajan2020moco} and MoCov2 \cite{chen2020improved} are typical instance-wise discriminative methods, in which, an on-the-fly dictionary with an embedding encoder and a momentum encoder is built to match queries and keys to measure similarities.
-They successfully close the gap in performance between unsupervised and supervised representation learning.
+\textbf{Instance-wise contrastive learning} can be regarded as the extension of exemplar-CNN \cite{dosovitskiy2015discriminative}, in which, the images of the same instance but with varied augmentations are treated as the same category and the discriminative features are learned through the classification procedure.
+Although this framework is capable of capturing semantic features, it is impractical when training with large-scale datasets due to the high computational demand of adopting a parametric paradigm.
+To address this issue, more recent instance discrimination methods \cite{wu2018unsupervised,ye2019unsupervised,wang2021dense,chen2020simple} adopt a non-parametric classifier and a noise-contrastive estimation to recognize instances with a fixed computational cost.
+MoCo \cite{he2020momentum} and MoCov2 \cite{chen2020improved} are two typical instance-wise discriminative methods, in which, an on-the-fly dictionary composed of an embedding encoder and a momentum encoder is built to match queries and keys.
+They have achieved milestones in closing the performance gap between unsupervised and supervised representation learning.